40 Under-the-Radar Flicks To Watch With Your Kids At Home

 Critics Consensus: The Kid Who Would Be King recalls classic all-ages adventures -- and repurposes a timeless legend -- for a thoroughly enjoyable new addition to the family movie canon.

 Old-school magic meets the modern world when young Alex stumbles upon the mythical sword Excalibur.
-He soon joins forces with...
+He soon unites his friends...
 [More]

 Critics Consensus: Danny DeVito-directed version of Matilda is odd, charming, and while the movie diverges from Roald Dahl, it nonetheless captures the book's spirit.